Totodore/totodore.github.io/content/serde-wrapper.md

 }
 ```

-But when deserializing the real payload?
+But what about deserializing the real payload?
 How do you skip the event name?
 Well as we are wrapping the `serde_json` deserializer we can implement custom behavior such as skipping the first element of the root JSON array:

 We start by building a custom visitor wrapper to skip the first element in a sequence.
 ```rust